BoboTiG/MD5-utils/README.md

 This is free software, and you are welcome to redistribute it under
 certain conditions.
 See the GNU General Public Licence for details.

-MD5-utils is a script for MD5 hash function manipulations.
-It can crypt one or more word(s) and try to crack one or more hash(es) using online servers.

 English
 ---